 In 2015, I had this ambitious idea to create an online resource for street performers in Las Vegas.
-I had been ticketed and/or arrested several times at this point while performing, and I wanted to help other performers navigate these issues.
+By this time, I had been ticketed and/or arrested several times at this point while performing, and I wanted to help other performers navigate these issues.

 When I began street performing in 2009, I had no idea this experience would completely transform my life.
 Busking gave me the opportunity to elevate my skills as a violinist and performer while paying my way through school.
 I struggled with depression for many years and playing music for the public seemed to be the only thing that brought peace— it gave me something to look forward to and a reason to go on.
 Busking also introduced me to activism, as I found that myself and others were under attack from law enforcement at the behest of corporate and political forces.
 Privatization of public space is the larger issue at play, and one that continues to impact performers, street artists, and street vendors worldwide.